© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prince of Wales Mine at Harrowbarrow is a scheduled monument protected by Historic England under reference 1021411.
 View the official record →

-Prince of Wales Mine at Harrowbarrow is a copper and tin mine located in the parish of Harrowbarrow in Cornwall, England.
+Prince of Wales Mine at Harrowbarrow is a copper and tin mining site located in Cornwall that represents the industrial mining heritage of the region during the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021411.

 Prince of Wales Mine at Harrowbarrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021411.